bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weber-heinrich.md

 * There were other students at Königsberg at this time who would become important in the development of mathematics, in particular Albert Wangerin, who studied for his doctorate around the same time as Weber worked for his habilitation, and former students such as Albert Clebsch whose influence was still being felt.
 * In fact Weber mentions the names of nine of his fellow students at Königsberg who went on to high profile careers as scientists.
 * On 11 August 1866 Weber's habilitation thesis Singuläre Auflösungen partieller Differentialgleichungen erster Ordnung Ⓣ(Singular resolutions of partial differential equations of first order) was accepted and he became a privatdozent at Heidelberg in that year.
-* Heinrich and Emilie Weber had seven children, three of whom died young.
-* A daughter, Emilie Weber, gained fame as the translator from French into German of Henri Poincaré's philosophical writings.
 * A son, Rudolph Heinrich Georg Weber, born 16 August 1874 in Zürich, went on to study mathematics and physics.
 * Over the next twenty-five years, Heinrich Weber taught at a surprising number of different institutions.
 * Together with Richard Dedekind, Weber had been editing Riemann's Collected works and this important book was published in 1876.